dpott60/ElectroCard/README.md

 ### Activity - View/Share Your Card
 Allows you to view created business cards and edit them or create new ones.
 From this view, you can also select to edit any of your cards.
 You will also have the option to share your cards, which will give you an ID for the card others input to save that card.

+### Activity - Add a new Card
+Allows you to create and add a new card.

 ### Activity - Edit Your Card
 Card customization.
 Color customization, decide content displayed such as name, email, phone number, occupation, workplace, photos etc.